 Robert says: "I got my start in 1995 when the Rev. Dr. Lauren Artress, founder of Veriditas, asked me to make a canvas labyrinth.
 She liked it and asked me to make more, which I sold to Veriditas wholesale and which they resold to churches and other clients.
 Then I went retail, expanded to permanent labyrinths, wrote some books, and enjoyed a star-studded career.

 Now I'm retired, mostly, and concentrating on getting all of this knowledge in my head down onto paper for future generations.
-All of the proceeds from these books go to Veriditas (whether you buy the books from them or on Amazon.com).
+All of the proceeds from these books go to Veriditas (whether you buy the books from them directly or on Amazon.com).
 I can't think of a more fitting way to acknowledge our two decades of working together.
 I especially enjoy our annual master class where I get to teach peope all aspects of making labyrinths.
 I love that "Ah ha!" moment when they really get it.
 If you want to learn how to make labyrinths, come join us."

 The canvas labyrinth book is new, a sixth book.
 There will be several more after that.
-Check in now and again to see how the publishing is coming along.
+Check back now and again to see how the publishing is coming along.
 Thanks for your interest in labyrinths.

 Robert's cruise memoir love story.